← Back to All Dogs

 English Bulldog vs French Bulldog: which is right for me?

 Different commitments.
 English Bulldog: larger (40 to 55 lbs), calmer, shorter-lived (8 to 10 years), more medical issues, more expensive lifetime, more dignified temperament.
-French Bulldog: smaller (16 to 28 lbs), more playful, longer-lived (10 to 12 years), still expensive but less so.
-English Bulldogs are the choice for owners who want a calm, low-key dog and can absorb higher medical costs.
-Frenchies are the choice for owners who want a playful, apartment-friendly companion in a smaller package.
+French Bulldog: smaller (16 to 28 lbs), more playful, longer-lived (10 to 12 years), still expensive but generally less so.
+English Bulldogs suit owners who want a calm, low-key dog and can plan for higher medical costs.
+Frenchies suit owners who want a playful, apartment-friendly companion in a smaller package.
 See our English vs French Bulldog comparison guide.

 Do English Bulldogs have major health problems?